Amber K. Stott

 Passionate about fruits and veggies, Amber grew up cooking and growing her own food, a joy she wants every child to experience.

 In 2011, Amber responded to the rising childhood obesity crisis by starting the nonprofit Food Literacy Center to inspire children to eat their vegetables.
-The nonprofit does this by teaching cooking and nutrition classes to low-income elementary kids, helping them develop healthy habits that will last a lifetime.
-What makes the nonprofit unique is Amber’s work to build a behavior change model into the existing local food movement.
-Within just three months of food literacy classes, the nonprofit changes kids’ attitudes towards healthy foods—the first step towards long-term behavior change.
+The nonprofit does this by teaching cooking and nutrition classes to elementary kids in low-income schools, helping them develop healthy habits that will last a lifetime.
+Amber uniquely understands the audience she’s serving, and designed a behavior change model to meet the needs of those at highest risk for diet-related disease.
+Within just two months of food literacy classes, the nonprofit changes kids’ attitudes towards healthy foods—the first step towards long-term behavior change.

-With two decades of nonprofit management experience, Amber has raised $5.5 million for local charities and is the vision behind Food Literacy Center’s dramatic growth in its short history: expanding from 1 school to 8 in only four years, and poised to develop a teaching kitchen, garden and farm learning center on the community’s low-income Leataata Floyd Elementary School campus—a project slated to open in late 2017.
+With two decades of management experience serving health-based nonprofits, Amber has raised $6.5 million for local charities.
+Known for putting vision to action, she has led Food Literacy Center’s dramatic growth: expanding from 1 school to 9 in only five years, and poised to open a 5,000 square foot cooking school and active learning garden in partnership with Sacramento City Unified School District on the community’s Leataata Floyd Elementary School campus—a project slated to open in late 2020.
+This school serves as a model for statewide programs, because it’s one of the first in the state to sign a formal district operating agreement and meet state-level building approvals.
 Learn more.

-Amber also writes for Edible Sacramento and Comstock’s magazines.
-She was named 40 Under 40 by Sacramento Business Journal, Food Revolution Hero by Jamie Oliver Food Foundation, one of Food Tank’s 20 Innovators Protecting the Planet, Social Entrepreneur of the Year by New Leader’s Council Sacramento, and a TEDx Sacramento Fellow.
+Honors for Amber include being named one of Sacramento’s most powerful business leaders by Sacramento Magazine, Food Revolution Hero by Jamie Oliver Food Foundation, one of Food Tank’s 20 Innovators Protecting the Planet and one of their 17 Food Heroes to Inspire Us in 2017, Outstanding Woman Leader by the National Association of Women Business Owners, and a TEDx Sacramento Fellow.
 View her TEDx Talk here.

 Amber is devoted to community volunteerism that leads to a healthier food system.
-She helped develop a local food policy council and is on the steering committee for America’s Farm-to-Fork Capital.
+She helped develop a local food policy council and is a founding member of the steering committee for America’s Farm-to-Fork Capital.

 Amber holds a Master’s degree in African Studies and Women’s Studies from the University of Illinois-Champaign-Urbana.
 She holds a bachelor’s degree from the same university in Comparative Literature and Women’s Studies, graduating with distinction.
 She speaks Danish and Zulu.